Adding Nodes to Kubernetes Cluster When Traffic Grew

 --discovery-token-ca-cert-hash sha256:1234abcd...

 Took about 30 seconds.
-Nodes joined the cluster.
+Both nodes joined.

-Verified from control plane:
+Verified from the control plane:

 kubectl get nodes